cinemagoer/cinemagoerng/README.rst

 CinemagoerNG
 ============

-CinemagoerNG (Next Generation) is a Python module and command-line utility for retrieving data from the IMDb.
+CinemagoerNG (Next Generation) is a Python library and command-line utility for retrieving data from the IMDb.

 Usage example (subject to change):